rosie1357/sud-db/README.md

 - The next thing it does is open the table shells (see below for instructions on how to update paths to those if needed).
 It then calls the main function [gen_tables](./python_local/sud_databook_tables/write_db/gen_tables.py) to do all processing and write to each sheet.

 - The final step is saving the populated templates with the year and date information in the file names.

+### C. What to update

+If there are no structural changes to the tables that require updates to the main code, the only things that may require updates are folder/file paths.
+They are all defined in [params.py](./python_local/sud_databook_tables/common/utils/params.py).

+Each file/folder path should be fairly self-explanatory:
+- Base Restricted and Main N-drive folders
+- Subdirectories for the templates, input SAS datasets, output tables and logs
+- Template and populated file names

+The final params are lists of states to set to `DQ` if they are flagged for data quality issues (current year and prior year separately).
+The researchers will tell you which states should be flagged.
+Set to empty lists if none are flagged.

+If there ARE structural changes to any of the tables, it is likely the [config.yaml](./python_local/sud_databook_tables/write_db/config/config.yaml) will need to be updated to reflect changes to the specific table(s), as long as the change is functionality that's already incorporated into the module.
+If the functionality is brand new, further code will likely need to be added to specific functions/methods to reflect this.